Updated July, 2021

 If you include breeding livestock under beginning and ending inventories, do not include any depreciation expense for them.

 The beginning and ending net worth statements for the farm are a good source of information about inventory values and accounts payable and receivable.
-ISU Extension publication FM 1791/AgDM C3-20, Your Net Worth Statement, provides more detail on how to complete a net worth statement.
-ISU Extension publication FM 1824/AgDM C3-56, Farm Financial Statements contains schedules for listing adjustment items for both income and expenses.
+ISU Extension and Outreach publication FM 1791/AgDM C3-20, Your Net Worth Statement, provides more detail on how to complete a net worth statement.
+ISU Extension and Outreach publication FM 1824/AgDM C3-56, Farm Financial Statements contains schedules for listing adjustment items for both income and expenses.
 Use the same values that are shown on your beginning and ending net worth statements for completing adjustments to your net income statement for the year.

 Summarizing the Statement